jboss-fuse/quickstarts/sap-srfc-destination-standalone/README.md

 For more information see:

-* <https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.2/html/Apache_Camel_Component_Reference/SAP.html> for more information about the JBoss Fuse SAP Synchronous Remote Function Call Camel components
+* <https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.2/html/Apache_Camel_Component_Reference/SAP.html> for more information about the JBoss Fuse SAP Camel components
 * <https://access.redhat.com/site/documentation/JBoss_Fuse/> for more information about using JBoss Fuse

 System requirements